edgedb/edgedb/docs/reference/protocol/typedesc.rst

 ``00000000-0000-0000-0000-000000000000``.
 The describe result of this type contains zero *blocks*.
 It's used when a statement returns no meaningful results, e.g. the ``CREATE DATABASE example`` statement.
-It is also used to represent the input descriptor when a query does not receive any arguments.
+It is also used to represent the input descriptor when a query does not receive any arguments, or the state descriptor for an empty/default state.

 Set Descriptor